danielendeg/nugetpackageupdate/specs/CustomSearch/Custom Search.md

 We also need to make changes to the way the current list of SearchParameters is loaded.
 It is currently a static file added to the assembly, which means that and update requires a rebuild.
 This needs to be dynamic.

+See also comments on the `SearchParameter` definition for considerations on validation, xpath, etc.

 ## Re-indexing

 We actually have a general needs for a re-indexing mechanism, but with custom SearchParameters, we need to provide this capability to the customer as well.
 The most consistent way (following on the logic from the `$export` operation), would be to provide an `$reindex` operation: